 If you have short hair and want to have long hair for a day or two, or when you miss your long hair, Remy Clip-on extensions is your best choice.

 You can clip them in when you want to and clip them out at the end of the day.
 They’re not going to rip out or damage your natural hair.
 Also, you don’t have to wear them while going to the gym.
 Lastly, you don’t have to wear them in bed.
-Simply pop them in whenever you find that occasion, just when you want that extra volume or that extra length.
+Simply pop them in whenever you find that occasion, just when you want that extra volume or length.

 They’re the perfect solution!
 You can view the clip-in extensions as more of an accessory.
 Whenever you have an event that you feel they’re just right for, you can easily put them in and feel extra glamorous.